 - Damage occurred to the plaintiff as a result of the reliance

-Consumer Fraud: This occurs when, in the context of a business transaction, false statements of fact are made, the person or corporation making false statements knew that they were false at the time and that the other party relied on those false statements to their detriment.
-This kind of fraud most certainly may require the expertise of a commercial litigation attorney to help you out.
+Consumer Fraud: This occurs when, in the context of a business transaction, false statements of fact are made, the person or corporation making false statements knew they were false at the time, and that the other party relief on those statements to their detriment.
+This kind of fraud certainly may require the expertise of a commercial litigation attorney to assist.

 - Insurance fraud

 - Mortgage fraud

 Fraud has become all too common in today’s society.
 The media reports on stories of identity theft, credit card fraud, and investment scams all the time.
 If you need a strong courtroom advocate in a financial or investment dispute, the business litigation attorneys at Burg Simpson can help.
 Call us today to schedule a consultation with on of our experience trial lawyers.